TNAA’s Housing Department Is Here to Help All Travelers

 TNAA healthcare travelers, did you know you already have a housing specialist?
 Well, you know now!
 Each housing specialist aligns with a group of recruiters, and you can find out who your housing specialist is by looking under ‘My Team’ in MyStuff or texting your recruiter.
 This housing expert is with you the entire time you choose to travel with TNAA.
 They get to know you, the accommodations you want and build a meaningful relationship with you, so you don’t have to explain your housing needs for every contract.

 TNAA’s specialists use their skills and market knowledge to present you with traveler-friendly housing options that fit your needs.
-When assisting you, their main goal is finding you a safe and clean place to stay that works with your budget.
-They’ll work with you whether or not you choose to take company-provided housing, use your per diem, or are traveling with family, friends, or pets.
+When assisting you, their main goal is finding you a safe and clean place to stay that works with your budget – even if you’re traveling with family, friends, or pets.

 Per Diems For Healthcare Travelers